-An applicant or an interested party or resident group may, prior to challenging the County's action in court, appeal the Planning Division Manager's final decision.
-An appeal is a separate process apart from the review and final disposition of the underlying application.
-An appeal to the Board of County Commissioners shall be in accordance with the following:
+An applicant or an interested citizen or citizen group may, prior to challenging the County's action in court, appeal the Planning Division Manager's decision to the Board of County Commissioners, which appeal shall be based upon the administrative record, and in accordance with the following:

-- i.
-The appeal request shall be submitted to the Planning Division Manager in writing within 14 days of the issuance of the final decision. - ii.
-The appeal request will be taken to the Board of County Commissioners for consideration.
-Within 30 days of receiving the appeal request through the Planning Division Manager, a majority of the members of the Board of County Commissioners may elect to hear the appeal and set the same for a public hearing before the entire Board of County Commissioners.
+- Such appeal shall be submitted to the Planning Division Manager in writing within 14 days of the applicant's receipt of a written decision. - ii.
+Such appeal may be taken to the Board of County Commissioners for consideration.
+A majority of the members of the Board of County Commissioners may elect to call up the appeal for a public hearing before the board. - The public hearing will proceed following the decision of the Planning Division Manager, will proceed de novo, and the final decision will be made by the Board. - If the Board of County Commissioners hears such appeal, public notice shall be provided in compliance with 5-2.2, Public Notice Requirements. - v.
+The Board of County Commissioners shall decide to hear the appeal and make a decision on the appeal within 90-45 calendar days after first receiving the request to hear an appeal.

-- iii.
-If the Board of County Commissioners elects to hear the appeal, public notice shall be provided in compliance with 5-2.2, Public Notice Requirements. - iv.
-The public hearing will be limited to the administrative record before the Planning Division Manager and will consider only whether the Planning Division Manager abused their discretion in making the final decision. - v.
-If the Board of County Commissioners grants the request to hear the appeal, it shall schedule the public hearing and decide the appeal within 90 calendar days of the appeal request. - vi.
-Nothing herein shall be interpreted to toll, postpone, delay, supplant, or otherwise inhibit the applicant's rights and responsibilities pursuant to federal law or regulation to seek relief from the Planning Division Manager's final decision.